 Treatment: There are four main treatment options which are effective in reducing vision loss from this disease.
 Even people with advanced retinopathy have a 90 percent chance of keeping their vision when they get treatment before the retina is severely damaged.
 The only way that a doctor can detect if you have retinopathy and give you the appropriate treatment is if you have the recommended yearly eye examination.

 Treatment 1 – Laser Treatment This can be used to either treat macular edema or for early stages of proliferative retinopathy.
 During the procedure, an ophthalmologist will dilate the pupil and applies numbing drops to the eye.
 The patient sits in front of the laser machine while the doctor holds a special lens on the eye.
 During the procedure, the patient will see flashes of light, which can create an uncomfortable stinging sensation.
-The vision will most likely remain blurry for a few hours afterwards, however there should not be much pain in the eye itself—other than a mild to moderate headache like pain which may last for hours afterwards.
+The vision will most likely remain blurry for a few hours afterward, however, there should not be much pain in the eye itself—other than a mild to moderate headache like pain which may last for hours afterward.

 Patients lose some of their peripheral vision, color vision, and night vision after this surgery, though it may barely be noticeable by the patient.
 The goal of the procedure does is to save the center of the patient’s sight.
 There is a possibility that multiple treatments may be necessary to preserve a patient’s vision.

-Treatment 2 – Intravitreal Triamcinolone Injection Triamcinolone is a long acting steroid which can decrease the swelling cuased by diabetic maculopathy, which can result in improved vision.
+Treatment 2 – Intravitreal Triamcinolone Injection Triamcinolone is a long-acting steroid which can decrease the swelling caused by diabetic maculopathy, which can result in improved vision.
 When injected in the vitreous cavity, it decreases the macular edema (thickening of the retina at the macula) caused due to diabetic maculopathy, which typically results in an increase in visual acuity.
 The effect is temporary and can last up to three months, and then the injection may need to be repeated.
 Because this steroid can result in early cataracts, the best results of injected Triamcinolone have been found in eyes that have already undergone cataract surgery.
 Other complications of intravitreal triamcinolone injection include steroid-induced glaucoma and endophthalmitis.